Last updated: 28th Jan, 2019

 It’s also important if you’re outsourcing your writing.
 While you may be your brand’s sole copywriter right now, if your brand wants to increase its output, they’ll need to hire a copywriter that creates on-brand content.

-When creating a style guide, you may want to default to something that’s already well-known and used, like the Associated Press Stylebook or Chicago Manual of Style.
+You may want to default to something that’s already well-known and used, like the Associated Press Stylebook or Chicago Manual of Style, when creating your own style guide.

-You may even elect to adopt some “house rules,” specifying which established conventions are okay to break (and how), what dialects to write in, and what tone of voice your brand uses.
+You might even adopt some “house rules,” specifying which established conventions are okay to break (and how), what dialects to write in, and what tone of voice your brand uses.

 3. Learn from your competitors